-- A request for information submitted by the rating agency Value and Risk was addressed, in connection with the periodic review of the GNB open-end collective investment fund and Cash managed by Servitrust GNB Sudameris. - b) After updating the Operating Risk matrices, the Business Typology forms were updated and delivered to the Commercial and Business Structuring Department, the Trust Operations Department and the Special Business Legal Area, in order to perform the internal assessment managed by these areas and ensure that it is aligned with the updated risks and controls under assessment.
+- ✓ A request for information by the credit rating agency Valúe and Risk was addressed, in connection with the periodic review of the collective investment fund GNB Abierto y Cash managed by Servitrust GNB Sudameris. - ✓ Once the operating risk matrices were updated, the Business Typology forms were updated to comply with internal assessments performed by these areas and to align them with the updated risks and controls. - Lastly, support and assistance was provided for various projects at the Entity, regarding the identification of possible operating risks.